d3/d3-format/README.md

 <a name="format" href="#format">#</a> <b>format</b>(<i>specifier</i>)

 Returns a new format function with the given string *specifier*.
-TODO Document optional *locale* argument, which defaults to U.S. English if not present.
+By default, uses the U.S. English locale; use [formatLocale](#formatLocale) to specify a different locale.

 The returned function takes a number as the only argument, and returns a string representing the formatted number.
 The format specifier is modeled after Python 3.1’s [format specification mini-language](http://docs.python.org/release/3.1.3/library/string.html#formatspec).
 The general form of a specifier is: